We know a lot about EX – are we done?

 Some of the moments matter more than others: We call them ‘moments of truth’ – highly emotionally loaded moments with disproportionate impact on engagement.
 These are the moments where employees discuss their careers, receive performance feedback and pay, etc. We need to provide a thoughtful experience, as here we can impact engagement – and hence, attraction, retention and work productivity (the full business value model is here).
 In various iterations with CHROs and practitioners from Global-2,000-companies and with EX and CX experts we have built and tested the right set of moments of truth that cover the experience types above while they are still focused enough to be measurable and manageable.
 We have identified a set of 22 of these moments.
 Here is an extract:

-We know from our pilots and research that the best question to ask in the moment is the CSAT (customer satisfaction) question, e.g.: “How satisfied were with receiving feedback after your first interview?”.
+We know from our pilots and research that the best question to ask in the moment is the CSAT (customer satisfaction) question, e.g.: “How satisfied were you with receiving feedback after your first interview?”.

 Moments of truth number 5 from the list above is “I first experience my physical workplace”.
 As mentioned earlier, we had to make it a moment – because the workplace is there (and may remain there for decades), so initially is not a moment.
 What we’ve done to make it a measurable moment: We are asking new hires for their first impression of their new workplace.
 The related CSAT question is: “How satisfied were you with your physical workplace when you first experienced it.
 Please think of moments like […]!”
 And here is a list of physical workplace moments that we offer as examples: